 Artistic Director of the Europäische Filmphilharmonie

-At the start of the 2021/22 season he will assume the role of Chief Conductor of Cologne’s WDR Funkhausorchester.
+From the 21/22 season he assumes the role of Chief Conductor of Cologne’s WDR Funkhausorchester.

-Another important collaboration with the Musikfest Berlin came to fruition in 2019 in both Berlin and Lyon: Abel Gance’s seven-hour silent epic LA ROUE, with a score specially assembled from 117 works written by French composers between 1880 and 1920.
-In 2014 at the Salle Pleyel in Paris Strobel had already conducted the Orchestre Philharmonique de Radio France in the premiere of Philippe Schoeller’s score for Abel Gance’s film J’ACCUSE.
+Another important collaboration with the Musikfest Berlin came to fruition in 2019 in both Berlin and Lyon: Abel Gance’s seven-hour silent epic La Roue, with a score specially assembled from 117 works written by French composers between 1880 and 1920.

 Beyond the world of film music, Frank Strobel has achieved international recognition for his first performances and revivals of works by Franz Schreker, Alexander von Zemlinsky und Siegfried Wagner.
 The great Russian composer Alfred Schnittke (1934-1998) found Frank Strobel congenial, considering him an ideal interpreter of his works.
 Strobel now retains the adaptation rights for Schnittke’s music.

-2020/2021 This biography is to be reproduced without any changes, omissions or additions, unless ex- pressly authorised by artist management.
+2021/2022 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by artist management.

 Download biography german